 Bengaluru, June 22, 2017: Worldwide, cancer is on the way to equaling cardiac disease as the biggest killer.
-In India, it is now the second biggest killer, after heart disease and stroke, up from seventh position in 2000, reports the World Health Organization (WHO).
+In India, it is now the second biggest killer, after heart disease and stroke, up from the seventh position in 2000, reports the World Health Organization (WHO).

 Innovative diagnostic facilities in cancer treatment are opening a whole new world for possible early diagnosis and cures.
 The first treatment for a rare form of skin cancer – Syringocystadeno carcinoma paplliferum, diagnosed and treated by Dr.Anthony Pais at Cytecare cancer hospital, Bengaluru, is one such case where the right diagnosis was the game-changer in the treatment of the disease, which was discussed at a press briefing on 22nd June at Taj Vivanta.

 Reflecting upon the diagnosis, he said, “It is very difficult to know about the disease or diagnose it at an early stage.
 So, there is no precaution and it can’t be prevented.
 Moreover, it is not genetic.
 Excessive exposure to sunlight can be one of the reasons and so our farmers are at greater risk.
-One might diagnose this case to be that of a breast cancer and a wrong diagnosis means unnecessary chemotherapy.
-The treatment is for the skin cancer arising on the breast, infiltrating into it.
+One might diagnose this case to be that of breast cancer and a wrong diagnosis means unnecessary chemotherapy.
+The treatment is for the skin cancer arising in the breast, infiltrating into it.
 So, proper surgery and radiotherapy is the answer.

 Even mammography is of no help, as it can detect only breast cancer and not a type of skin cancer on the breast.
 So, self-examination of the breast, including the skin, is the only precaution one can take.”